 Client puts out an advert for a logo to be designed.
 I send a polite message with a quote and a link to my website.
 If client is interested, I request a brief and if there isn’t one, I send a document asking further questions such as: what message do you want to tell your audience and is there a particular colour scheme you would like to stick to?

 I gather inspiration from existing logos and anything else I find.
 Inspiration comes from anywhere.
-I download everything I like or am drawn to into a folder and go through them.
+I download everything I like or anything that inspires me into a folder and go through them.
 Creativity is very intuitive so whichever design feels ‘strong,’ I use as a starting point to hand draw my own logo.

 Once the client has offered feedback, I work on the chosen logo, making adjustments if requested.
 Although the client is paying money to have a design produced for their company and therefore have the final say, it is also the graphic designers responsibility to have some professional input on adjustments requested.
 Clients may not be creative at all or they may come from a creative background but not within the design discipline therefore requiring some guidance with decision making from a professional designer.
 This is all part of the service.